ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/analysis_views.rst

 .. image:: /_static/analysis_views/GEOVIEW.png

 This is the default View for plotting geographic-based data.
-This View was discussed previously in `Customising Your Plot <https://confluence.ecmwf.int/display/METV/Customising+Your+Plot>`_.
+This View was discussed previously in :ref:`Customising Your Plot <customising_your_plot>`

 The Cartesian View
 ==================

 .. image:: /_static/analysis_views/CARTESIANVIEW.png

-This view is for plots that are not on a map, and will be covered in another session: `Graph Plotting in Metview <https://confluence.ecmwf.int/display/METV/Graph+Plotting+in+Metview>`_.
+This view is for plots that are not on a map, and will be covered in another session: :ref:` Graph Plotting in Metview <graph_plotting_in_metview>`.

 The Annotation View
 ===================

 .. image:: /_static/analysis_views/ANNOTATIONVIEW.png

-This will be covered in another session: `Layout in Metview <https://confluence.ecmwf.int/display/METV/Layout+in+Metview>`_.
+This will be covered in another session: :ref:`Layout in Metview <layout_in_metview>`.

 The Cross Section View
 ======================

 .. image:: /_static/analysis_views/MXSECTIONVIEW.png

-The `Cross Section View <https://confluence.ecmwf.int/display/METV/Cross+Section+View>`_ icon is a plotting specification for cross section plots along a given transect line.
+The :ref:`Cross Section View <mxsectview_icon>` icon is a plotting specification for cross section plots along a given transect line.

 .. image:: /_static/analysis_views/cross-section-plot.png